Image

 Dental care for pets

-Dental care for pets reduces the risk of diseases such as; periodontal disease, gingivitis, gum problems and even digestion problems.
-Dental problems that are undiagnosed can lead to pain, and more complications that can lead to being fatal.
-Generally speaking, pain, discomfort and bad breath are almost certainly your common symptoms to look for.
-This is the case of veteran staff pet, Poppy.
-The lovely Poppy has featured on many posts in the past, as her owner, Graham, has been part of our Orchard family for 8 years now.
-Poppy is a Border Terrier and recently turned 11 years old, so she is an older girl!
-She recently came in for a dental and she is a perfect example of what we have already discussed above!
+Bad breath was the only symptom for veteran staff pet, Poppy.
+Lovely Poppy has featured on many posts in the past as her owner, Graham, has been part of our Orchard family for 8 years now.
+Poppy is a Border Terrier and recently turned 11 years old, so she is an older lady!
+She recently came in for a dental procedure and she is a perfect example of what we have discussed!

 So, Poppy.
 Let’s hear your story!
-We will be speaking to her owner, her vet, and Poppy herself!
+We will be speaking to her owner, her vet, and (perhaps) Poppy herself!

 Graham: